 The Survey Authenticator allows users to verify respondents’ information by prompting each one to enter in the appropriate information, like a password or ID number before accessing the survey.

-By default, Export Tags in Qualtrics are created in the same order that the questions are created, not necessarily in the flow of the questions.
-To re-number these export tags, users have the Auto-Number Questions option.
+By default, Question Numbers in Qualtrics are created in the same order that the questions are created, not necessarily in the flow of the questions.
+To re-number the questions, users have the Auto-Number Questions option.

 A block is a section of questions that are placed together in the survey to better organize the order and presentation of questions.
 The order and organization of the blocks can be managed in the Survey Flow.